Somoza family: Anastasio Somoza Debayle

 Anastasio Somoza Debayle (5 December 1925 – 17 September 1980) was the youngest son of Anastasio Somoza García.
 He received an American education at West Point and was the Head of the National Guard from 1955.

-Anastasio Somoza Debayle’s first presidential term was from 1967 to 1972.
-His leadership differed from his older brother’s and marked a return to his father's harsher style of personalist dictatorship.
+Anastasio Somoza Debayle's first presidential term was from 1967 to 1972.
+His leadership differed from his older brother's and marked a return to his father's harsher style of personalist dictatorship.
 He relied on military power and exercised no restraint in using public office for personal enrichment.
 He encouraged corruption and protected his officers from prosecution.
-He developed a reputation as a human rights violator and replaced his brother’s skilled administrators with unqualified political allies.
+He developed a reputation as a human rights violator and replaced his brother's skilled administrators with unqualified political allies.
 By the 1970s, the government was becoming corrupt and inefficient.

 While his first term was meant to expire in 1971, Anastasio Somoza Debayle amended the re-election ban in the constitution, allowing him to serve as president for an additional year.
 Somoza ruled through puppets in the period between his first and second presidential terms.
 He organised a pact with Fernando Agüero, the leader of the Conservative party, whereby he would transfer power to a triumvirate.
 Under the arrangement, the triumvirate would rule temporarily while an election was held, and a new constitution was written.
 When the transfer took place in 1972, Somoza returned to his role as the Head of the National Guard.
 He was later re-elected as president in 1974.

-The downfall of the Somoza dictatorship coincided with Anastasio Somoza Debayle’s second presidential term.
+The downfall of the Somoza dictatorship coincided with Anastasio Somoza Debayle's second presidential term.
 He resigned as president in July 1979 and was assassinated in September 1980.

 Downfall

-Managua Earthquake December 1972
+Managua earthquake, 1972

 On 23 December 1972, an earthquake devastated the Nicaraguan capital city of Managua.
 The earthquake killed 10,000 people, left many homeless and caused widespread infrastructural damage.
 Although he was not president at the time, Anastasio Somoza Debayle quickly established the National Emergency Committee of which he was the head.
 This put him in the position to allocate relief funds, which he did in a corrupt and self-serving manner.
 International aid enriched the Somoza family instead of reaching victims.
 Emergency housing funds received from the United States Agency for International Development went disproportionately into the construction of luxury housing for National Guard officers, with the homeless provided hastily constructed wooden shacks.
 Furthermore, as Head of the National Guard, Somoza allowed the National Guard to participate in the looting of the remaining business establishments, purchasing land and industries that would figure lucratively in the reconstruction.
 The promised reconstruction of the city never took place with reconstruction of roads, drainage systems and public transportation grossly mishandled.

 It was at this point that open expressions of discontent with the Somoza regime began to surface.
-In particular, the Somoza government began to lose the support from Nicaragua’s economic elite which it had previously been supported by.
+In particular, the Somoza government began to lose the support from Nicaragua's economic elite.
 As a result, the business community began financially supporting the FSLN, an opposition group.